PowerRuby/DE_train_03/README.md

 ```

-As soon as the browser application is a subscriber to that channel, it will reveive notification of the event and will render it using jQuery manipulating the DOM.
+As soon as the browser application is a subscriber to that channel, it will reveive notification of the event and will render it using jQuery manipulation of the DOM of our web page.

 ## Understanding the code